-Table 2: results from the PCR tests for herpesvirus and mycoplasma infections according to taxon and in function of the situation where the tortoises were found.
+Table 2: Results from the PCR tests for herpesvirus and mycoplasma infections according to taxon and in function of the situation where the tortoises were found.
 TeHV stands for Herpesvirus, SN for Serum Neutralization, PCR for polymerase chain reaction test, Mycoplasma for Mycoplasma agassizii.
 Most individuals were tested for both pathogens with PCR (TeHV + Myc).
 Sample size is provided (n); the sign + indicates the number of positive tests associated.
 Percentages of positive tests are provided in brackets.